FERPA Faculty and Staff Information

 Obligation to Release Record Information

 All Coconino Community College students, staff, and instructors are assigned a College managed email account to be utilized for purposes of official correspondence.
-Instructors may notify students of their individual grades via email, provided the email is sent from a College email account, to a College email account.
-Notification of grades may also be made via the use of a course management website (Canvas).
-In both cases, students must access their grades after providing their Comet ID and password.
+Email that contains information that is part of a student's educational record should be sent from a College staff/faculty email account, to a College student email account.

 Parents Requesting Information

-Student educational record information is protected under FERPA and parents may not have access to it unless the student has provided written authorization that specifically identifies what information may be released to the parent(s).
-The presence of a parent affidavit permits you to disclose student record information, but you are under no obligation to do so or to speak to parents.
-To verify the receipt of parent affidavit or written authorization to release information, please contact Enrollment Services on 928-226-4299.
+Student educational information is protected under FERPA and parents may not have access unless the student has provided written authorization that specifically identifies what information may be released to the parent(s).
+The presence of written authorization or a parent affidavit permits you to disclose student record information, but you are under no obligation to do so or to speak to parents.
+To verify if a written authorization to release information (or parent affidavit) is on file, please contact Registration and Enrollment Services.

 Letters of Recommendation